ibm-cloud-docs/power-iaas/modifying-instance.md

 {: help}
 {: support}

 You can resize a storage volume after its initial creation.
 To delete a volume, its status must indicate one of the following states: `available`, `error`, `error_restoring`, `error_extending`, or `error_managing`.
 Additionally, the storage volume cannot be deleted if it is migrating, attached, belongs to a group, has snapshots, or is disassociated from its snapshots after a transfer.
 Resizing is not immediately available after you deploy a VM.
+For IBM i 7.3 and 7.4 versions, you can resize volume to increase the volume size, but this requires an IPL to recognize the new volume size.
+If you can not take the down time you can add additional volumes.
+You can attach maximum of 127 volumes to the VM.

 Any volume that has been included in a snapshot cannot be resized.
 To resize a volume that has been included in a snapshot, you must first delete all of the snapshots the volume is a part of.
 {: important}